markSmurphy/distributed-dig/README.md

 #### Added

+* New `--config` option to specify an alternative configuration file.
-* New `--list-defaults` option which prints a default config json file to the console, for use as an initial custom config.
+* New `--list-defaults` option which prints a default config json file to the console; useful as an initial custom configuration file.

 #### Changed